 Many companies who offer social media management campaigns do not focus on emails.
 We do because your e-mail list is where most of your engagement and revenue will come from, so getting a professional to help you with it is a great investment.
-You want to be consistent and regularly posting on all of your social channels, but this is ESPECIALLY important with your newsletter.
+You want to be consistent when posting on all of your social channels, but this is ESPECIALLY important with your newsletter.
 We recommend sending a newsletter at least once a month and that you create many series of email drip campaigns.
 The initial drip campaign you create should to warm up new fans who have just signed up to your list, though there are many other essential ones to build.
-Your SMM is basically your brainstorming buddy.
-She will help you come up with a sexy name for your newsletter, help you with nurturing your list and work to gather all of the names and email addresses you may have forgotten and will show you how to send your newsletter regularly and consistently.
+Your SMM is basically your brainstorming buddy and writing partner.
+She will help you come up with a sexy name for your newsletter, assist in nurturing your list, and work to gather all of the names and email addresses that may have fallen through the cracks.
+Lastly, she will show you how to send your emails to your list regularly and consistently.

 As a reward for getting all the way to the bottom of this GIANT blog post, we’d love to give you a free download of the very template we use!
-The Social Media Management Organizer (GDoc) will make your life so much easier, and ensure that all your social channels are receiving the tender loving care and consistency they deserve.
+The Social Media Management Organizer will make your life so much easier and ensure that all your social channels are receiving the tender loving care and consistency they deserve.

 In the end, our goal in a social media management campaign is to streamline your social media strategy and build your audience organically.
 In order to do this, we learn how to use YOUR voice, YOUR interests, and YOUR music to create compelling content to attract new fans and strengthen the relationship with existing fans.